Sanjay-George/Study-In-Germany/README.md

 **Tip:** Getting an accommodation is extremely difficult in certain cities, the wait times could be as long as 2 semesters (a year!).
 Better to apply early and cancel later if you aren't goinig there.

+You should also search for private accommodations, since you shouldn't put all your 🥚 in the same 🛒.
 Here are some of the websites to search for **private accommodations**:
 1. [Ebay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/)
 2. [WG Gesucht](https://www.wg-gesucht.de/)